DayenaJeong/cohe-artifact/README.md

 # COHE Anonymized Artifact

-This artifact accompanies the paper **COHE: Auditing Cross-Objective Transfer of Sample Hardness Proxies**.
+This artifact accompanies the paper **COHE: Auditing Non-Transitivity in Sample Difficulty Proxies for Vision Models**.
 COHE is an evaluation and reporting protocol for checking whether a task-agnostic hardness proxy supports a stated discriminative claim.

 ## What This Artifact Contains